May Britt: Marriage and retirement

 Britt married Edwin Gregson, a college student, in 1958.
 In 1959 she filed for divorce.

 She met Sammy Davis Jr. in 1959.
 They began dating, and, after a brief engagement, were married on 13 November 1960.
 Their wedding caused controversy.
 A rumour or myth was that John F. Kennedy and Robert F. Kennedy told Frank Sinatra to tell Davis not to marry May until after the 1960 Presidential Election.
 At that time interracial marriage was forbidden by law in 31 U.S. states, and only in 1967 were those laws (by then down to 17 states) ruled unconstitutional by the U.S. Supreme Court.
 Prior to the wedding, Britt converted to Judaism.
 The couple were married by Reform Rabbi William M. Kramer.
-It has been confirmed, however, by Sammy and Britt's daughter Tracey, Nancy Sinatra, and documentarian Sam Pollard that this marriage resulted in President Kennedy rejecting an invitation for Davis to perform at his Inauguration.
-Yet, Harry Belafonte who was married to a white woman at the time, was invited to perform.
+It has been confirmed, however, by Sammy and Britt's daughter Tracey, Nancy Sinatra, and documentarian Sam Pollard that this marriage resulted in Kennedy rejecting an invitation for Davis to perform at his Inauguration.
+Yet, Harry Belafonte, who was married to a white woman at the time, was invited to perform.

 Once married, Britt left the movies.

-She and Davis had a daughter, Tracey (b.
-5 July 1961 – d.
-2 November 2020), and adopted two sons: Mark Sidney Davis (born 1960, adopted 4 June 1963) and Jeff (born 1963).
-They divorced in 1968 after Davis reportedly had an affair with dancer Lola Falana.
+Britt and Davis had a daughter, Tracey Davis (July 5, 1961 – November 2, 2020).

+Britt and Davis adopted two sons: Mark Sidney Davis (born 1960, adopted 4 June 1963) and Jeff (born 1963).

+Britt and Davis divorced in 1968 after Davis reportedly had an affair with dancer Lola Falana.

 After the divorce, Britt resumed working with sporadic television guest appearances, the last in 1988.
 Since then she has been retired and mainly involved in painting.
 She currently resides in California.
 Her third husband, Lennart Ringquist, died in 2017.